gabrielfreitas-azr/gabrielfreitas-azr/README.md

 ## About me

-- 👋 Hi, I’m @gabrielfreitas-azr I’m interested in theoretical and computanional physics,
+- 👋 Hi, I’m @gabrielfreitas-azr I’m interested in theoretical and computational physics,
 - 🧬 Currently, I'm an undergradute in Biomolecular Physics at University of São Paulo,
 - 👨‍💻 The best way to find me is on discord: Space Cowboy#9665.